 The deadline for applications is February 1 of the spring semester prior to fall enrollment.
-Application packets must be complete by February 1 and no packet contents (letters of recommendation, transcripts, etc.) will be accepted after that deadline.
+All application materials must be received by the deadline of February 1.

 (This tentative plan is to be used with the assistance of your advisor.
 For a detailed description of each class see the Courses and Syllabi section.)